PranavBhatP/college-selector-app/README.md

 Tech Stack:
 - React.js
 - Material UI Components
-- Hipo Worldwide College API
+- Hipo Worldwide College API.

-User flow:
+## User flow:

 - The user enters the application and searches his/her college from the Autocomplete searchable dropdown menu.
 The choice is selected and is reflected in th form of a card displaying the college choice and the country.